SupportPartners/microsoft-vdi/README.md

 * In order to proceed with the deployment a valid Teradici subscription should be active.
 * If you require to purchase a subscription visit their website here (link).
 * Teradici will provide a registration code which will be utilised in the deployment, ensure you have this to hand
-* **Ensure internet explorer has been run at least once and the initial setup prompt has been actioned on the machine the Deploy script is run from.**
-* Ensure Powershell execution polices have been set to allow the script the run [https:/go.microsoft.com/fwlink/?LinkID=135170](https://go.microsoft.com/fwlink/?LinkID=135170).
-Example:  *Set-ExecutionPolicy -ExecutionPolicy Unrestricted*

 **Pre-requisites: Storage Account Key**